 Beirut by Bike

-Near the entrance to the Four Seasons, downtown Beirut area is where you can hire your bikes for riding along the Corniche.
+Near the entrance to the Four Seasons, the downtown Beirut area is where you can hire your bikes for riding along the Corniche.
 Learn more here.

 Beirut Luna Park